 Admission to a Master’s study program is generally not possible if you have previously completed studies with equivalent academic content.

-Anyone who has been definitively expelled or barred from one or more study programs at UZH or another higher education institution is excluded from being admitted to the study program in question or any study programs deemed similar by the faculty at all academic levels.
+Anyone who has been definitively expelled or barred from one or more study programs at the University of Zurich or another higher education institution is excluded from admission to the study program in question, and all study programs deemed similar by the faculty concerned, at all academic levels.

 You will find the relevant requirements on the faculty websites: